bonjour81/ESP8266-MQTT-WEEWX/README.md

 # ESP8266-MQTT-WEEWX

-Check wifi for more details !
+# Check WIKI for more details !

 ESP8266 code for WEEWX MQTT sensors